Skip to content

 Upcoming Event - Jordan Freeman: The Fight to Set a People Free with Kevin Johnson.
 For details and registration info, please see below.
 April 17th at 6:30pm

 Join us at the Torrington Historical Society for Jordan Freeman: The Fight to Set a People Free.
 Jordan Freeman, a native of Old Lyme, was an African American servant of John Ledyard and the body servant of Col. William Ledyard in the Revolutionary War.
 Although he did not enlist, he witnessed key events in the war for independence.
 Kevin Johnson is a Torrington resident and employee of the State Library’s History and Genealogy Unit.
 His presentation is based on extensive research in the collections of the Connecticut State Library and the Museum of Connecticut History in Hartford.
+This event is sponsored by Torrington Savings Bank.

 Jordan Freeman – The Fight to Set a People Free